How to write a solid pentest RFP: A guide for procurement

 Setting clear timelines

-Balancing costs, the thoroughness of deliverables, and reasonable timelines are essential for an effective and well-managed penetration test RFP.
-By being clear on expectations and ensuring alignment with potential vendors, you set the stage for a successful and beneficial engagement with the chosen external provider.
+Balancing costs, the thoroughness of deliverables, and reasonable timelines is essential for an effective penetration testing RFP.
+By being clear on expectations and ensuring alignment with potential vendors, you set the stage for a successful and beneficial engagement.

 Confidentiality and data handling